fbpx

 One of the first things I did when I started playing guitar was to buy a scale book, but it was mostly useless for a variety of reasons I’m about to reveal to you.

 I struggled pretty hard to learn how to use guitar scales to make solos.
-Many guitarists are still struggling playing in time and properly gripping chords.

 So trying to figure out why to memorize an F# Phrygian Scale is mind boggling to say the least!